lambdaxymox/bookworm/README.md

 ```

 ## Dependencies
-Bookworm requires the follow programs to be installed on your system.
+Bookworm requires the following programs to be installed on your system.
 ```
 GhostScript
 ImageMagick